Salem Radio Network News Thursday, July 16, 2026

 Audio By Carbonatix

-March 10 (Reuters) – The world’s largest technology companies are tapping debt markets, as they seek to bolster their artificial intelligence infrastructure, marking a shift for Silicon Valley firms that typically relied on cash to fund their investments.
+July 7 (Reuters) – The world’s largest technology companies are tapping debt markets and raising equity to bolster AI infrastructure, marking a shift for Silicon Valley firms that typically relied on cash to fund their investments.

-The AI boom has entered a “more dangerous phase”, marked by exponentially rising investments in physical infrastructure and growing reliance on outside capital, according to an analysis by Bridgewater Associates last month.
+The AI boom has entered a “more dangerous phase,” marked by exponentially rising investments in physical infrastructure and growing reliance on outside capital, according to an analysis by Bridgewater Associates in February.

 AMAZON

-Amazon.com is looking to raise about $37 billion in an 11-part bond sale, according to a term sheet seen by Reuters on Tuesday, as it looks to fund its spending on AI infrastructure buildout.
+Separately, the e-commerce giant is looking to raise about $37 billion in an 11-part bond sale, according to a term sheet seen by Reuters in March.

 Particulars Value